dfinity/examples/native-apps/unity_android_applink/ii_integration_page/README.md

 For how to generate an assetlinks.json file, please refer to the [Android App Links](https://developer.android.com/studio/write/app-link-indexing#associatesite) document.

-One thing to remind is `.well-known` folder will be ingored while deploying to the IC, please add a `.ic-assets.json` file insider a directory listed in `sources` in the `dfx.json` file, with the below content.
+One thing to remind is `.well-known` folder will be ignored while deploying to the IC, please add a `.ic-assets.json` file insider a directory listed in `sources` in the `dfx.json` file, with the below content.

 ```
 [